Gary Anderson, Hesburgh Professor of Catholic Thought

 Bray is a graduate of the University of Chicago Law School, and he clerked for then-Judge Michael W. McConnell on the U.S. Court of Appeals for the Tenth Circuit.
 Before joining the faculty at UCLA, he practiced law at Mayer Brown LLP, was an associate-in-law at Columbia Law School, and was Executive Director of the Constitutional Law Center at Stanford Law School.
 In 2016-2017 he was a Harrington Faculty Fellow at the University of Texas-Austin.

-Margaret “Peg” Brinig, Fritz Duda Family Chair in Law
+Margaret “Peg” Brinig, Professor Emerita of Law

 Margaret “Peg” Brinig is the quintessential interdisciplinarian, melding her expertise with law and social science in empirical studies of families, social capital, and social welfare legislation.
 Professor Brinig is best known for her expertise in family law.
 She sits on the executive council of the International Society of Family Law and recently published Family, Law, and Community: Supporting the Covenant (2010), which offers a distinctive study of legal reform from the perspective of family dynamics and social policy.
 The book examines a range of subjects of current legal interest, including cohabitation, custody, grandparent visitation, and domestic violence.
 She concludes that conventional legal systems and the social programs they engender ignore social capital: the trust and support given to families by a community.